1vishwa1/1vishwa1.github.io/README.md

-# 📊 Electricity Bill Predictor
+# 📊 Electricity Bill Forecast with Weather

-This Streamlit app lets you upload multiple past electricity bill PDFs, fetches corresponding weather data, and predicts the next month's bill using a temperature-weighted model.
+This Streamlit app lets you upload 6+ electricity bill PDFs, fetches historical temperatures, and predicts your next 2-week bill using current weather forecasts.

 ## Features
-- Upload 6+ PDFs of past bills
-- Extracts usage and amount due
+- Auto-extracts billing period, kWh, and cost from PDFs
-- Uses historical weather data
+- Uses Open-Meteo for historical & forecasted temperature
-- Correlates cold days with higher energy cost
+- Trains a model to relate temperature to cost
-- Predicts next month’s bill based on forecasted temperatures
+- Predicts upcoming bill for 14 days ahead

 ## Run Locally